ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

   SELECT count(*) FROM customer;
   ```

-  To create a dump from `customer` table in `customerdb` database, make sure you are in `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder and run:
+  To create a dump from `customer` table in `customerdb` database, make sure you are in the `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder and run:
   ```
   ./dump-mysql-db.sh
   ```